mayeechen/network-disruption/README.md

 This repository contains the code, datasets, and figures used in our paper.
 It is organized as follows:

 * graph_helper.ipynb: This code contains functions to evaluate polarization, disagreement, and the weighted sum objective.
-It also has functions for generating adjacency matrices and opinion vectors following the descriptions of the Erdos-Renyi model, preferential attachment model, and stochastic block model, as well as functions to visualize disrupted networks.
+It also has functions for generating adjacency matrices and opinion vectors following the descriptions of the Erdős-Rényi model, preferential attachment model, and stochastic block model, as well as functions to visualize disrupted networks.

 * heuristics.ipynb: The functions in this file implement the heuristics described in Section 5.1 of our paper.

-* heuristics_helper.ipynb: This code contains functions to execute all of the heuristics on a graph for a specified range of the budget k, as well as plot_obj() to graph performance of heuristics across the three objectives.
+* heuristics_helper.ipynb: This code contains functions to execute all of the heuristics on a graph for a specified range of the budget k, as well as plot_obj() to plot performance of heuristics across the three objectives.

 * testing_\*.ipynb: Files of this format create a random graph using the model specified or using given data, and use compare_algorithms() from heuristics_helper.ipynb to create arrays tracking how disruption increases each of the objectives as a function of k.
 These arrays are then converted to .pkl files and stored in their respective folders.

 * \*\_pkl/: These folders contain a .pkl file containing data on heuristics' performance for each objective.

-* Reddit.mat: Reddit dataset used by Cameron Musco, Christopher Musco, and Charalampos Tsourakakis in their analysis.
+* Reddit.mat: Reddit dataset used by Cameron Musco, Christopher Musco, and Charalampos Tsourakakis in their [paper](https://arxiv.org/abs/1712.09948).

-* preprocess-twitter/: this folder contains the Twitter dataset used by Cameron Musco, Christopher Musco, and Charalampos Tsourakakis in their analysis.
+* preprocess-twitter/: this folder contains the Twitter data set used by Cameron Musco, Christopher Musco, and Charalampos Tsourakakis in their [paper](https://arxiv.org/abs/1712.09948).

 * graph_pkl.ipynb: This code reads in a .pkl file and graphs heuristics' performance across three objectives.

-* Graphs/: this folder contains the figures used in our paper, which were produced by running the testing files.
+* Figures/: this folder contains the figures used in our paper, which were produced by running the testing files.

+A note on the Reddit and Twitter data sets: these data sets were originally collected by Abir De, Sourangshu Bhattacharya, Parantapa Bhattacharya, Niloy Ganguly, and Soumen Chakrabarti in their [paper from 2014](https://dl.acm.org/doi/10.1145/2661829.2662064).
+We obtained both data sets from Cameron Musco, Christopher Musco, and Charalampos Tsourakakis: the Twitter data set is on [their GitHub repository](https://github.com/tsourolampis/preprocess-twitter), while the Reddit data set was emailed to us by them.

 ## Running an experiment